Brad Rempel-USA TODAY Sports. New Orleans Saints quarterback Drew Brees (9) in the fourth quarter against the Minnesota Vikings at U.S. Bank Stadium.

-After reading Danny Donahue’s piece on the Texans’ win total, I perused the win totals at Bookmaker and came across a very interesting trend.
+After reading Danny Donahue’s piece on the Texans’ win total, I perused the win totals and came across a very interesting trend.
 On Tuesday, 26 of 32 teams had the majority of bets on the over.
 Clearly a group of people bet one of the teams right around the 50/50 mark to sabotage my article idea so there are only 25 now.

 I’m no mathematician, but I doubt 25 teams can go over their projected win total.
 Only so many wins to go around, you know?
 I also doubt that one individual person bet more than 20 overs.
 Irregardless, the staunchly positive stance that the market has taken as a whole will likely open up some opportunities for under bettors.